whjvenyl/awesome-tipe/contributing.md

 Thank you for your suggestions!

-## Creating your own awesome list

-To create your own list, check out the [instructions](create-list.md).

 ## Adding something to an Awesome list

 If you have something awesome to contribute to an awesome list, this is how you do it.